 MedPAC analytic staff members evaluate Medicare policies, develop options for consideration by the Commission, and present their work in regular public meetings.
 They also provide technical support as needed to Congressional committees through memos and briefings.
 MedPAC publishes its recommendations and supporting analyses in two annual reports to the Congress and in other reports periodically mandated by the Congress.

-Senior analysts must be able to frame policy questions and develop research plans with minimal supervision.
-They must be able to work independently or as part of a team, taking or giving direction as needed by a particular project.
+Senior analysts / principal policy analysts must be able to frame policy questions and develop research plans with minimal supervision.
+They must be able to work independently or as part of a team, taking or giving direction as needed for a particular project.

-- familiarity and comfort with statistics and/or econometrics and other quantitative methods (ability to program in SAS is desirable); familiarity with a wide range of health care and Medicare data; ability to conduct policy-relevant and error-free quantitative analyses
+- Familiarity and comfort with statistics and/or econometrics and other quantitative methods (ability to program in SAS is desirable, but not required); familiarity with a wide range of health care and Medicare data; ability to conduct policy-relevant and error-free quantitative analyses

 Writing and communications skills: